cube-drone/rt0/players-guide/src/player/skill_checks.md

 by one rank: an Impossible check becomes Hard, a Hard check becomes Medium, and so on.
 (See "[Skill Checks](#skill-checks)" for more information on this.)

-A player must Cross Out 2 skills. _Any_ check against a Crossed Out Skill becomes Impossible for the player.
+A player must Cross Out 1 skills. _Any_ check against a Crossed Out Skill becomes Impossible for the player.
 Cross Out a skill by drawing a line through it, then writing "Fail" next to it.

-TODO::TABLE-IFY

-* FINANCIAL AID - Perception & Danger Sense (Wise / Fast / Lucky / Kind)
+* FINANCIAL AID - Empathy, Perception & Danger Sense (Fast / Lucky)
-* DRAMA - Deception, Theft, & Stealth (Charming / Fast / Strange)
+* DRAMA - Deception, Persuasion & Performance (Charming / Fast)
-* CMPT - Hacking & Computers (Clever / Strange)
+* SCI - Computers, Chemistry, Biology, Physics & Math (Clever / Charming)
-* FREE PERIOD - Breaking & Entering (Clever / Fast)
+* FREE BLOCK - Stealth, Breaking & Entering (Clever / Fast)
 * GYM - Movement, Sport & Dance (Strong / Fast)
-* ART - Empathy & Artistic Expression (Wise / Charming / Kind)
-* FIRST AID - First Aid & Surgery (Clever / Charming / Kind)
-* OUTDOORS - Exploration & Survival (Wise / Strange)
+* AID - First Aid, Exploration & Survival (Wise / Charming)
-* SHOP - Mechanical & Constructive (Clever / Strong)
+* SHOP - Mechanical, Constructive, & Culinary (Wise / Strong)
-* LAW - Bureaucracy & Legal (Clever / Strange)
+* LAW - Bureaucracy, Legal, and Investigative (Wise / Clever)
-* SCIENCE - Chemistry, Biology, Physics, Math, & Culinary (Clever / Strange)
-* MISC - Everything Not Otherwise Covered (Lucky)
+* MISC - Everything Not Otherwise Covered (Lucky / Strong)

-### Obsession

-Each player has one Skill Obsession, something they're almost supernaturally good at/obsessed with it must be attached to one of their existing skills - "Baseball" in "Movement, Sport & Dance", or "Pokemon" in "Hacking & Computers".

-### FINANCIAL AID - Perception & Danger Sense
-TODO::FILLIN

-### DRAMA - Deception, Theft, & Stealth
-TODO::FILLIN

-### CMPT - Hacking & Computers
-TODO::FILLIN

-### FREE PERIOD - Breaking & Entering
-TODO::FILLIN

-### GYM - Movement, Sport & Dance
-TODO::FILLIN

-### ART - Empathy & Artistic Expression
-TODO::FILLIN

-### FIRST AID - First Aid & Surgery
-TODO::FILLIN

-### OUTDOORS - Exploration & Survival
-TODO::FILLIN

-### SHOP - Mechanical & Constructive
-TODO::FILLIN

-### LAW - Bureaucracy & Legal
-TODO::FILLIN

-### SCIENCE - Chemistry, Biology, Physics, Math, & Culinary
-TODO::FILLIN

-### MISC - Everything Not Otherwise Covered
-TODO::FILLIN

 ## Skill Checks